mucahit-keles/WhitedCrypt/README.md

 # WhitedCrypt

 An encryption algorithm made by me from the ground up.
 This goes without saying, but I do **NOT** advise using this algorithm for encrypting any important data as the algorithm can't be considered secure enough.
+Just because it hasn't been cracked yet doesn't mean it won't be.
 I refuse to take any responsibility if any data you encrypt using this algorithm gets cracked.

 Pull requests are welcome.